 - Join another workspace: You will be prompted to select an email address.
 You may use your current email address or select a different one.
 If you select your current email address, a list of workspace options will appear.

 Create a new workspace: You will be prompted to select an email address.
 After choosing an email address, you will be led through the steps to create a new workspace.

 Handling your teams

 Guests in Slack can either be multi-channel or single-channel guests.
-To join a team as a guest, you’ll need to accept the email invitation you’re given, then create a separate account.
+To join a team as a guest, you’ll need to accept the email invitation you’re given, then create separate Slack guest accounts.

 What about Slack Shared Channels?

 You’re not the only person who’s ever worried about handling multiple workspaces on Slack.

 As more companies continue to collaborate externally and internally, Slack has begun working on new solutions.

 For instance, the Shared Channels feature on Slack makes it possible to share specific channels in your workspace with another company’s Slack account.

 Imagine you had decided to work on your marketing campaign with the help of a marketing agency.